zinefer/zinefer.github.com/content/posts/promini-stepper-controller/index.md

-title = "Promini Stepper Controller" description = "Working on a single motor stepper controller using an Arduino Promini and a A4988 for my desk lift project" categories = "Hardware" tags = ["Electronics", "Robotics", "Arduino", "Soldering", "Prototyping"]
+title = "Promini Stepper Controller" description = "Working on a single motor stepper controller using an Arduino Promini and a A4988 for my desk lift project" categories = "Hardware" tags = ["Electronics", "Robotics", "Arduino", "Soldering", "Prototyping", "Desk Lift"]
 +++

 # Prototyping